AmitThakur/amitthakur.github.io/about.md

 I tried a lot of things with computers, like, developing websites, desktop application applications for my college projects, and learning scientific computing using Matlab.

-I have affinity for matematics, physics, and computers.
+I have affinity for mathematics, physics, and computer science.
 I see beauty in some patterns in objects, and feel aesthetic pleasure while programming and studying mathematics.

 I love cooking and travelling.